Coronavirus impacting global share markets May 20, 2020

-In recent days, the Australian and global share markets have responded to the spread of coronavirus outside of China and to concerns about the impact this could have on the global economy.
+This calendar year, the Australian and global share markets have been responding to the spread of Coronavirus outside of China and to concerns about the impact this could have on the global economy.

-Superannuation funds such as Intrust Super have proven to be highly resilient during global disruptions such as SARS in 2003, Zika 2015 and Ebola in 2018, with impacts on account balances being relatively short-lived.
+Superannuation funds such as Intrust Super have proven to be highly resilient during global disruptions such as Y2K, SARS in 2003, the Global Financial Crisis from 2008, Zika 2015 and Ebola in 2018.
 This is potentially due to the well-balanced asset portfolios, and the longer-term focus of superannuation investment strategies.

 You can view the returns of Intrust Super’s investment options here.